 The 2019 NCAA lacrosse season has finally come.
 Along with the brisk winds, the start of a new season of lacrosse is sweeping across the nation.
-This is the most exciting time of the year for college lacrosse players and coaches coming back for another shot at greatness.
+This is the most exciting time of the year for college lacrosse news, players, and coaches coming back for another shot at greatness.
 Everyone is trying to make their name known in the game of college lacrosse forever.
 Players trained all offseason, and now it’s time to show everyone who put in the work.
 College lacrosse players all are probably just finishing up their “hell week,” and only the strong will survive.
 Expect to see the greatest teamwork out of the squad that had the roughest “hell week,” because it brings a team together as a unit, ready to attack.

 Starting the 2019 NCAA Men’s Lacrosse Season

 By now, college lacrosse teams are in a groove of in-season meetings, practices, and strength and conditioning training.
 Like every other year, a lot of great players have graduated and moved on from NCAA men’s lacrosse.
 That only means a ton of room for rising stars to take over and become the new leaders on their squads.
 Unlike the olden days, freshmen are making a bigger impact than ever on the field even by just by pushing the older players in competition.
 Lacrosse has grown rapidly, and the growing skill level of younger players shows it.
 Who will be the new freshman star that Tehoka Nanticoke was last year?
 Will we see a title repeat, as Yale brings back a lot of talent along with gaining a ton.
 Everyone will also get to experiment and make their opinions known once we get to see the few new rules in place.